-The CDS Documentary Essay Prize honors the best in short-form documentary photography and writing in alternating years: one year, photos; one year, writing.
-The focus is on current or recently completed work (within the last two years) from a long-term project—fifteen images; fifteen to twenty pages of writing.
+From 2013 to 2020, the CDS Documentary Essay Prize honored the best in short-form documentary photography and writing in alternating years: one year, photos; one year, writing.
+The focus was on current or recently completed work (within the last two years) from a long-term project—fifteen images; fifteen to twenty pages of writing.

-The upcoming prize competition will be for writing.
-The winner of the competition receives $3,000 and a feature story in the Center for Documentary Studies’ digital publications.
-The winner’s work is also placed in the Archive of Documentary Arts at the Rubenstein Library, Duke University.
+The winner of the competition received $3,000 and was featured in Center for Documentary Studies’ digital publications and placed in the Archive of Documentary Arts at the Rubenstein Library, Duke University.

 Amanda Russhell Wallace was the 2020 winner of the CDS Documentary Essay Prize in Photography.

 An Honorable Mention was awarded to Farshid Tighehsaz of Tabriz, Iran, for his essay “From Labyrinth: Living with Anonymous Apprehensions.”
 There were 9 other finalists for the 2020 CDS Documentary Essay Prize in Photography: Sara Bennett, Scott Brennan, Vikesh Kapoor, Natalie Keyssar, Camilla Macciani, Yubin Oh, Arne Piepke, Tim Smith, Leslie Starobin, Bianca and riel Sturchio, and Federico Vespignani.